 Be aware of the following Covid-19 scams

-- NEW: Cold calls regarding fake vaccine are taking place – we’ve already had reports of scammers asking people to pay for it over the phone.
+- Cold calls regarding fake vaccine are taking place – we’ve already had reports of scammers asking people to pay for it over the phone.
 If you receive one of these calls, hang up.
 The NHS will never ask for your bank details or for payment.
 Vaccines are NOT being delivered door-to-door.

 - Scammer calls claiming to be calling from Test and Trace and says the recipient needs to take a test for Covid-19 as they may have been in contact with an infected person.
 They then ask for an address to send the kit to and also bank details so the cost of the test can be taken.
 Genuine tests are free and this is a scam.